Harris County, Texas: Colleges and universities

 Four separate and distinct state universities are located in Harris County.
 The University of Houston is a nationally recognized Tier One research university, and is the flagship institution of the University of Houston System.
 The third-largest university in Texas, the University of Houston counted 43,774 (fall 2016) students on its 667-acre campus in southeast Houston.
 The University of Houston–Clear Lake and the University of Houston–Downtown are stand-alone universities; they are not branch campuses of the University of Houston.
 Located in the historic community of Third Ward is Texas Southern University, one of the largest historically black colleges and universities in the United States.

 Several private institutions of higher learning—ranging from liberal arts colleges to a nationally recognized research university—are located within Harris County.
 Rice University is one of the leading teaching and research universities of the United States and ranked the nation's 17th best overall university by U.S. News & World Report.

-Four community college districts exist with campuses in and around Harris County:
+Five community college districts exist with campuses in and around Harris County: